Who can get a carer certificate?

 The individual organiser or provider decides whether they accept carer certificates and if so, what discount the carer certificate provides.

-Your municipality will be able to tell you which places accept carer certificates.
-You can also contact the organiser or provider directly if you have any questions about whether or not they accept carer certificates.
+If your municipality offers carer certificates, there should be information on the municipality's website about which places accept carer certificates.
+You can also contact the organiser or provider directly and ask if they accept carer certificates.

 How to apply for a carer certificate